-Effective November 1, 2018, the Company holds a \$50,000,000 subordinated revolving credit agreement with UnitedHealth Group at an interest rate of London InterBank Offered Rate plus a margin of 0.50%.
+The Company holds a \$50,000,000 subordinated revolving credit agreement with UnitedHealth Group at an interest rate of London InterBank Offered Rate plus a margin of 0.50%.
 This credit agreement is subordinate to the extent it does not conflict with any credit facility held by either party.
-The credit agreement is for a one-year term and automatically renews annually, unless terminated by either party.
-The agreement was renewed effective December 31, 2019.
 No amounts were outstanding under the line of credit as of December 31, 2019 and 2018.

 In addition to the agreements above, UHS maintains a private short-term investment pool in which affiliated companies may participate (see Note 1).
-At December 31, 2019 and 2018, the Company's portion was \$377,707 and \$10,276,795, respectively, and is included in short-term investments in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+At December 31, 2019 and 2018, the Company's portion was \$16,460,460 and \$23,836,789, respectively, and is included in short-term investments in the statutory basis statements of admitted assets, liabilities, and capital and surplus.